Stevens Inquiries: Overview & Recommendations Report

 The "Stevens Enquiry 3", Overview & Recommendations, report was released on 17 April 2003.
-The report claimed that members of the security forces in Northern Ireland colluded with the UDA during the paramilitary's killing of Catholic civilians in the 1970s and 1980s, including the solicitor Pat Finucane in 1989.
-The security forces units accused of colluding with the UDA included the Force Research Unit of the British Army and the Royal Ulster Constabulary (RUC), in particular its Special Branch.
+The report found that members of the security forces in Northern Ireland colluded with the UDA during the paramilitary's killing of Catholic civilians in the 1970s and 1980s, including the solicitor Pat Finucane in 1989.
+The security forces units accused of colluding with the UDA included the FRU and the Royal Ulster Constabulary Special Branch.

 Stevens required three police inquiries, during which time his offices within RUC headquarters suffered an arson attack.

 Stevens noted, under "Obstruction of my Enquiries":

 There was a clear breach of security before the planned arrest of Brian Nelson and other senior loyalists.
 Information was leaked to the loyalist paramilitaries and the press.
 This resulted in the operation being aborted.
 Nelson was advised by his FRU handlers to leave home the night before.
 A new date was set for the operation on account of the leak.
 The night before the new operation my Incident room was destroyed by fire.
 This incident, in my opinion, has never been adequately investigated and I believe it was a deliberate act of arson.